Declaration on Corporate Governance

 The remuneration of the members of the Management Board Members is determined by the Supervisory Board.
 Regular reviews are conducted.
 The remuneration is comprised of a fixed component, a variable bonus, long-term performance-related remuneration components in the form of stock options, as well as contributions in terms of company car remuneration, insurance premiums and pension schemes.

 In accordance with the statutory provisions, the remuneration of each individual member of the Management Board is disclosed in the Group Management Report under the section “Remuneration Report – Management Board“.
 Moreover, this section includes explanations of the kind and structure of the remuneration of the Management Board as well as details on commitments in case of the termination of the contract of Management Board members.
-Reference is made to the detailed statements in the Group Management Report, which forms an integral part of this Declaration on Corporate Governance.
+Reference is made to the detailed statements in the Group Management Report, which form an integral part of this Declaration on Corporate Governance.

 Remuneration of the Supervisory Board

 The remuneration of the Supervisory Board is laid down in the Articles Of Association of PAION AG.
 Members of the Supervisory Board receive a basic remuneration and attendance fees in addition to the reimbursement of their expenses.
 Performance-related remuneration for the members of the Supervisory Board is not envisaged.
 The basic annual remuneration amounts to EUR 20,000 and the attendance fee to EUR 1,000 per meeting.
 Conference calls that are held between the meetings are not taken into consideration in the calculation of the attendance fee.
-The Chairman of the Supervisory Board receives double and the vice-Chairman one and a half times the basic remuneration and attendance fee.
+The Chairman of the Supervisory Board receives double and the Vice Chairman one and a half times the basic remuneration and attendance fee.
 The attendance fee is paid for a maximum of five meetings per year.
 The remuneration paid to each individual member of the Supervisory Board is presented in the Group Management Report in the section “Remuneration Report – Supervisory Board”.
-Reference is made to the detailed statements in the Group Management Report, which at the same time forms an integral part of this Declaration on Corporate Governance.
-The members of the Supervisory Board did not receive any remuneration or compensation for services rendered individually, in particular consultancy and agency services, in the financial year 2019.
+Reference is made to the detailed statements in the Group Management Report, which at the same time form an integral part of this Declaration on Corporate Governance.
+The members of the Supervisory Board did not receive any remuneration or compensation for services rendered individually, in particular consultancy and agency services, in the financial year 2020.